 A Catholic mission station was established at Pākōwhai, near Napier, in 1851 and transferred to Meeanee later in the decade.
-The Catholic missionaries are remembered as much for their introduction of wine grapes to Hawke’s Bay as for their religious work.
+The Catholic missionaries are remembered as much for their introduction of grapes suited to winemaking as for their religious work.

 Te whakamahi i tēnei tūemi